F4RAN/qoe-selenium/README.md

-# PLEASE CREATE FILES FIRST
+# PLEASE CREATE FILES AT FIRST

 At first you must to create shared folder with 3 files: